 website | 590 Bell St (Belltown) | monthly subscriptions available

 Fulcrum is a Seattle coffee company that formed when Silver Cup and Urban City roasters joined forces.
-It’s roasting program is led by a fifth-generation coffee farmer and the business focuses on helping micro-entrepreneurs get started opening coffee shops serving Fulcrum’s line of coffees.
+Its roasting program is led by a fifth-generation coffee farmer and the business focuses on helping micro-entrepreneurs get started opening coffee shops serving Fulcrum’s line of coffees.

 For example, one coffee shop they support and that sells their Silver City coffee line is The Station in Beacon Hill.
 Owners Luis and Leona opened their tiny independent coffee shop as a place welcoming and representative of BIPOC and LGBQTIA+.
-They make an effort to ensure their employees represent as many of these identities as possible, and also sought out permission from the Duwamish Tribe before opening.
+They make an effort to ensure their employees represent as many of these identities as possible and also sought out permission from the Duwamish Tribe before opening.

 Q.E.D.
 Coffee

-website | 1418 31st Ave S (Mt.Baker) and 3488 SW Graham St (West Seattle)
+website | 1418 31st Ave S (Mt.Baker) and 6080 35th Ave SW (West Seattle)

 Q.E.D. is a micro roaster that focuses on the craft and geekery around coffee roasting.
 The name’s origin says it all.